autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/getting-started-pcu.md

 ## Flash MPU image

-To flash MPU image on SD card, you will need a PC with a micor SD card reader.
+To flash MPU image on SD card, you will need a PC with a micro SD card reader.

-This step could be done on either Windows or Linux PC with differnt flash tools.
+This step could be done on either Windows or Linux PC with different flash tools.

 Linux will be used in this instruction as example: